Non-Rigid Rank-One Infinite Measures on the Circle: Survey of results

 then $\nu(\bs^1\setminus S_0) = 0 = m(X_\al\setminus X_0)$, $f_\al$ maps $X_0$ bijectively onto $S_0$, and $f_\al(T_\al x) = e^{2\pi i \al} f_\al(x) = R_\al(f(x))$.
 Thus, $f$ is an isomorphism between the dynamical systems $(X_\al, m, T_\al)$ and $(\bs^1, \nu, R_\al)$. \\\\ In other words, letting $\s$ be the standard measure on the circle and $\al$ be such that $X_\al$ has finite measure, then by unique ergodicity of $(\bs^1, \s, R_\al)$, $\nu$ is equal to $\s$ up to a constant multiple, and thus we have explicitly constructed a cutting and stacking representation for an irrational rotation.
 If $X_\al$ has infinite measure, we have obtained an infinite-measure preserving dynamical system $(\bs^1, \nu, R_\al)$ that shares many of the properties of $(\bs^1, \s, R_\al)$; namely, it is not weakly mixing, it is totally ergodic, it has $e^{2\pi i n\al}$ as eigenvalues and $e_n:z\mapsto z^n$ as eigenfunctions for all $n\in \bz$.\\\\ We are interested in understanding what other properties of the rotation with Lebesgue measure carry over to $(\bs^1, \nu, R_\al)$ when $\nu$ is infinite.
 In section \ref{unique}, we prove that for badly approximable $\al$, $T_\al$ has only $e^{2\pi i\al}$ as eigenvalues, and thus the same can be said about the associated dynamical system on the circle.
 Whether this is true of $T_\al$ for $\al$ that are not badly approximable remains open.
-Another property that we analyze is rigidity.
+Using these properties of $T_\al$, we show in Section \ref{discretespectrum} that if $X_\al$ has infinite measure and if $\alpha$ is badly approximable, every probability preserving factor of $T_\al$ is weakly mixing.
+This implies that every nontrivial probability preserving factor of $X_\al$ does not have discrete spectrum, thereby providing a solution to Problem 5.5 of \cite{GlWe16}. \\\\ Another property that we analyze is rigidity.
 In section \ref{badlyrigid}, we show that $T_\al$ is rigid if and only if $\al$ is not badly approximable.
-Hence, for badly approximable $\al$, the system $(\bs^1, \nu, R_\al)$ differs in an important qualitative way to rotation with Lebesgue measure, even though both systems share many other properties, including having the same eigenvalues and eigenfunctions. \\
+Hence, for badly approximable $\al$, the system $(\bs^1, \nu, R_\al)$ differs in an important qualitative way to rotation with Lebesgue measure, even though both systems share many other properties, including having the same eigenvalues and eigenfunctions.\\\\ Finally, Section \ref{type3} extends our construction to the case of type $III_\la$ nonsingular transformations.